Child Custody Tired of Broken Promises?

 Ready to Get Your Child Back in Salt Lake County?
 We Have Over 25 Years of Helping Parents Do Just That

 At my firm, your concerns involving your children will receive the personal attention they deserve.
 I will take care of you every step of the way.
-From strategy development through the resolution of your case, you will work directly with me, Attorney Emy Cordano.
+From strategy development through the resolution of your situation, you will work directly with me, Attorney Emy Cordano.
 Together, we will act and make sure we achieve your goals.

 Complete Child Custody Representation

-Child custody cases can be incredibly difficult, both emotionally and legally.
+Child custody scenarios can be incredibly difficult, both emotionally and legally.
 This is often the most emotional aspect of a divorce or separation.
 In all custody matters, Utah courts prioritize the best interests of the children.
 However, parents often have dramatically different views on what that means.
 Methods for resolving issues include negotiation, child custody modification, custody evaluations, and litigation.
 I will help you set realistic objectives to target the best possible outcome.

 Physical Custody in Utah